rich-iannone/stationaRy/README.md

 #> #   country_name <chr>, country_code <chr>, iso3166_2_subd <chr>, fips10_4_subd <chr>
 ```

 This table can be greatly reduced to isolate the stations of interest.
-For example, a filter could be applied to get only high-altitude stations (above 1000 meters).
+For example, another use of `filter()` could be used to get only high-altitude stations (above 1000 meters).

 ```R
 library(stationaRy)